 The gallbladder is a little sac which lies between the two lobes of your liver and stores bile made by the liver.
 It’s not useless and should not be removed unless under dire circumstances.
+Life without a Gallbladder is not the same.
 Just like your tonsils, adenoids, appendix and other so-called ‘useless’ organs.
 These all serve a purpose.
 Bile used to be called gall, hence a bladder to store gall.
 You could also call it a bile-bladder for that matter!

 - Emulsifies fats for absorption